permezel/zwi/README.md

    ./zwi.py wers --help
    ./zwi.py wers

-The `wers` function will check the followers list and display any lacking reciprocity.
+The `wers` function will check the cached followers list and display any lacking reciprocity.
 Certain users will follow you, but not respond to reciprocal follow requests, remaining forever in limbo.
 One can always try unfollowing/refollowing to see if the recalcitrant is interested in reciprocity.
 As above, as far as I know, one has to use the Zwift companion app to search by name.